jihaekor/RocketMap/docs/extras/tutorial.md

 ## Instruction
 * We assume you are running a basic RocketMap installation.
-It is best to run the tutorial with hashing service on newest API to not get your fresh accounts becoming flagged
+It is best to run the tutorial with hashing service on newest API to not get your fresh accounts becoming flagged.
 * Set up an instance with a config file and make some changes to it which let the tutorial run smooth and fast enough to go through a batch of accounts.
 * Config changes are:
-	* location next to at least one known Pokestop, a cluster ist better.
+	* Location next to at least one known Pokestop, a cluster ist better.
-	* set step distance to ``st: 1``
+	* Set step distance to ``st: 1``.
-	* set scan delay ``sd`` to a value which provides enough calls during the following set search time (a good value is around ``sd: 15`` or lower)
+	* Set scan delay ``sd`` to a value which provides enough calls during the following set search time (a good value is around ``sd: 15`` or lower).
-	* set the account search interval to around ``-asi: 120``
+	* Set the account search interval to around ``asi: 120``.
-	* set the account rest interval as high as possible that all accounts get cycled and none returns, a safe value is ``-ari: 36000``
+	* Set the account rest interval as high as possible that all accounts get cycled and none returns, a safe value is ``ari: 36000``.
+	* Set login delay at least to ``login_delay: 1`` to avoid throttling.
-* put your accounts for the tutorial and level up into a ``accounts.csv`` file and refer to it in your process with ``-ac PATH/accounts.csv`` or in the config file with ``accountcsv: PATH/accounts.csv``.
+* Put your accounts into a ``accounts.csv`` file and refer to it in your process with ``-ac PATH/accounts.csv`` or in the config file with ``accountcsv: PATH/accounts.csv``.
+* Set your simultaneously working accounts, with ``-w`` as process flag, to a reasonable number, considering hash key limit and throttling.
+You can at least have 10 accounts running at the same time.
-* if you are not using fresh accounts and you are not running has service, prepare for occuring captchas.
+* If you are not using fresh accounts and you are not running hash service, prepare for occuring captchas.
 Set up your RocketMap accordingly.
+* Enable ``-v`` in process if you want to see it working in log.
-* Let it run and watch it complete the tutorials as well as getting your accounts up to Level 2
+* Let it run and your accounts will complete the tutorial and rise to Level 2.